Feedback-Friend/Web-Application/README.md

     password is in #authentication discord channel

-(4) You should now be connected to the MySQL database in the compute unit.
+(4) You should now be connected to the MySQL database in the compute instance.